 Value is subjective in art; the intrinsic value of a painting is paint and canvas, and artist work—beyond that value is not much left.
 However, when artist work is of particular interest due to his genuine creativity or authenticity, otherworldly ideas and messages, it changes the game.
 Some call it the psychological value of art, producing something of exceptional quality and originality where it lies.
 Now, as you know what is value in art let's move forward.

 What is contemporary art?

 Contemporary art is the art of the present, produced by living artists in the twenty-first century.
 Contemporary art provides an opportunity to reflect on today's social issues relevant to humanity and the World around us.
 Contemporary artists work in a globally influenced, very culturally diverse, and advanced technological World.
 This art is a dynamic combination of materials, concepts, methods, and subjects that challenge traditional boundaries and defy easy understanding or definition.
 Eclectic and diverse, contemporary art entirely is distinguished by the fundamental lack of a uniform, ideology, organizing principle.
-This art is a cultural dialogue that concerns contextual frameworks such as personal or cultural identity, social problems, and issues, community and nationality - that is how at present the World defines contemporary art.
+This art is a cultural dialogue that concerns contextual frameworks such as personal or cultural identity, social problems, and issues, community, and nationality - that is the answer to what is contemporary art or how at present the World defines contemporary art.

 What is modern art?

 Modern art refers to a worldwide movement in culture and society that by the first decades of the twentieth century sought a new alignment with the expertise and values of modern industrial life.
 Building on 19th -century precedents, artists around the World used new vision, materials, and methods to make artworks that they felt better reflected the realities and hopes of contemporary societies.
 The terms modernism and modern art are generally utilized to refer to the series of art movements that historians and critics have identified from the realism of Gustav Courbet to abstract art and its developments in the 1960s.